Certificates

 Exceptions to Certificate Requirements

-Occasionally an undergraduate student may request an exception to an academic requirement, policy or regulation.
+Occasionally, an undergraduate student may request an exception to an academic requirement, policy or regulation.
 Requests for an academic exception must be approved by petition.
 If a student submits a petition based on a disability, the coordinator of Disability Services will be consulted.
 Undergraduate petition forms are available on the Office of the Registrar's forms page.
 Forms must be returned to the Office of the Registrar with the required signatures.
 The Office of the Registrar will note the completed petition in DegreeWorks once the appropriate person or committee has made a decision.
 Academic petitions fall into three categories, and each involves a different process:

-Major or Minor Degree Requirement Petitions
+Major Degree Requirement Petitions

 Petitions for Other Requirements